Executive Committee (ExCom)

 Executive Committee – Chair

-Tobias Sattler is the CIO of united-domains AG and was elected as Vice Chair of the Registrar Stakeholder Group in October 2016, and re-elected to serve a second term concluding in June 2018.
-The Vice Chair assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; monitors and reports on technical issues related to the domain name system; reports on activities of interest and importance to the Registrar Stakeholder Group.
+Tobias Sattler is Board Member / CTO at united-domains AG and was elected as Vice Chair of Technical Operations for the Registrar Stakeholder Group in October 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
+The Vice Chair of Technical Operations assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; manages the development of Registrar Stakeholder Group technical and operational positions intended for the wider ICANN audience to meet prescribed timelines and deadlines; reports technical & operational activities of interest and import to the Registrar Stakeholder Group on a regular basis.

 Executive Committee – Treasurer